DS4PS/cpp-523-spr-2020/schedule.md

 What evidence is used to create these assertions? [ [link](https://www.hsph.harvard.edu/news/hsph-in-the-news/coffee-depression-women-ascherio-lucas/) ]

 Can you conduct a Randomized Control Trial to study the effects of caffeine on mental health over a long period of time?
-This would require us to demand that some individuals that enjoy coffee not consume it over long periods of time (several months if studying depression, several years if studying things like heart health, diabetes, or cancer), and you force people that don't like coffee to drink it on a daily basis.
+This would require us to demand that some individuals that enjoy coffee not consume it over long periods of time (several months if studying depression, several years if studying things like heart health, diabetes, or cancer), and you force people that don't like coffee to drink it on a daily basis for years.

 As you might expected, an RCT would be challenging.
 As a result most of our evidence comes from long-term observational studies where participants self-report daily coffee consumption, and these are physical health is measured through regular physician check-ups and self-reported health measures.
 For example, one of the most important public health studies began in 1976 with a sample of 121,000 nurses and has followed the cohort over 50 years [see the [Nurses' Health Study](https://en.wikipedia.org/wiki/Nurses%27_Health_Study)].
 Does evidence from this study represent correlation or causation?